lifewatch/pyhydrophone/README.md

 ```

+### My hydrophone is missing!
+If you have a hydrophone which is missing, or a newer model of a hydrophone where some functions become deprecated, please create an issue and let us know!

 ### Hydrophone
 It is the base class, which can be used in case the user is only interested in keeping the parameters together.